 Drainage is an "unmeasured charge" as it is calculated using the rateable values of your property rather than a meter reading.

 The amount a business pays for water and sewerage services is based on the volume of water they use.
 This usage is measured with a meter.
 If Scottish Water can't install a meter at a premises then water and sewerage also become an unmeasured charge.

 Changes to rateable values

-From 1 April 2018, unmeasured water and sewerage charges will be calculated using the most recent rateable value of your premises.
+Unmeasured water and sewerage charges are calculated using the most recent rateable value of your premises.
 These rateable values are:

 - updated regularly by the Scottish Assessors Association (SAA)